Vandivier/afterecon/content/2014-03-12-some-logic-on-regression.md

 ---
-title: Some Logic on Regression
+title: "Some Logic on Regression"
 date: 2014-03-12 14:18:11
 author: John Vandivier
 ---